pavski0x/vulnapp/README.md

 # About

-VulnApp is a simple Flask application that's used to store a list of vulnerabilities are present in itself.
+VulnApp is a simple Flask application that's used to store a list of vulnerabilities that are present in itself.

 The app runs on Amazon EKS with mongoDB on EC2 used as back-end.
 Database is being backed up to S3 every 5 minutes by a script running on the bastion host.